wolny/pytorch-3dunet/README.md

 - CUDA CuDNN

 ### Running on Windows
-The package has not been tested on Windows, however some reported using it on Windows.
-One thing to keep in mind: when training with `CrossEntropyLoss`: the label type in the config file should be change from `long` to `int64`, otherwise there will be an error: `RuntimeError: Expected object of scalar type Long but got scalar type Int for argument #2 'target'`.
+The package has not been tested on Windows, however some users reported using it successfully on Windows.

 ## Supported Loss Functions